Criterium-Engineers/criterium-engineers.github.io/index.md

 **For mobile** - Data from inspection phases that have been marked inactive will not be synchronized to the iPad.

 **For web** - Observation photos at end of report will be grouped by inspection point, and opening/closing observation will be grouped together.
+Photos can be marked 'excluded' so that they do not appear on report.

 ## 7/15/2022 Release